Editor’s Note: This blog post was originally published in March 2021 and has been revised to reflect industry updates.

-Insured and subsidized by federal agencies, the most common are offered through the Federal Housing Administration (FHA), U.S. Department of Agriculture, (USDA), and Veterans Affairs (VA) for active and retired U.S. military personnel.
+Insured and subsidized by U.S. federal agencies, the most common government-backed mortgages are offered through the Federal Housing Administration (FHA), U.S. Department of Agriculture (USDA), and U.S. Department of Veterans Affairs (VA) for active and retired U.S. military personnel.

 While each boasts unique benefits, all can aid borrowers with home purchases, improvement and rehab projects, or refinancing.

-Learn more about the benefits, qualifications, and requirements of government-backed loans offered through Contour Mortgage.
+Learn more about the benefits, qualifications, and requirements of government-backed home loans offered through Contour Mortgage.

 Borrower benefits include lower credit ratings and debt-to-income (DTI) ratios.
 Previously resolved financial issues such as bankruptcies, liens, and foreclosures may also be considered.
-Borrowers with good or excellent credit, balanced DTI, and down payment of 20 percent or more, can achieve extra closing cost allowances and credits.
+Borrowers with good or excellent credit, balanced DTI, and down payment of 20 percent or more may additionally enjoy extra closing cost allowances and credits.

-These loans also offer first-time homebuyer purchase and improvement project grants through various state, local, and nonprofit organizations.
+These loans also offer first-time home buyer and improvement project grants through various state, local, and nonprofit organizations.
 Visit the U.S. Department of Housing and Urban Development (HUD) website, or check with the aforementioned agencies to learn more.

-FHA and USDA loan recipients putting more than 20 percent down are exempt from purchasing private mortgage insurance (PMI) or upfront mortgage insurance premiums (UFMIP).
-VA loans are excluded from these requirements, regardless of down payment amount.
+FHA and USDA loan recipients putting down more than 20 percent are exempt from purchasing private mortgage insurance (PMI) or mortgage insurance premiums (MIPs).
+VA loans are excluded from these requirements, regardless of down payment.

-All three can finance single-family homes, multi-family dwellings, and condos and co-op used as primary residences.
+All three can finance single-family homes, multi-family dwellings, and condos and co-ops used as primary residences.
 This also applies to home improvement or rehabilitation projects, refinancing, and reverse mortgages.

 Not all FHA loan limits are the same throughout the United States.
-These can also vary by county, depending on market conditions and cost-of-living expenses.
-Consult the FHA Mortgage Limits Tool for specific amounts.
+These can vary by county, depending on market conditions and cost-of-living expenses.
+Consult the FHA Mortgage Limits Tool for specifics.

-FHA loans are assumable—meaning an outstanding mortgage on a home from a seller with a current FHA loan can be transferred to the new buyer.
+FHA loans are assumable: An outstanding mortgage from a seller with a current FHA loan can be transferred to the new buyer.

 HUD updated its prepayment penalties on FHA loans in 2015.
 The department ruling states borrowers will only be responsible for interest charges through the date the mortgage loan was paid.

-Family members, friends, or other donors with no vested interest in the property can give borrowers up to 100 percent of this loan.
-The FHA deems this acceptable, provided the funding is used for home purchases or improvements, closing costs, and other fees.
+Family members, friends, or other donors without any vested property interests can gift borrowers up to 100 percent of this loan, provided the funding is used for home purchases or improvements, closing costs, and other fees.
 Donors exceeding an Internal Revenue Service (IRS) $15,000 limit will also be required to claim gifts or donations on applicable income tax returns.
 Learn more about gifting on the HUD website, or contact Contour Mortgage for assistance.

-Utilized to finance a fixer-upper or rehab property, FHA 203(k) home improvement loans are based on the home’s anticipated value following improvements and upgrades.
+Utilized to finance a fixer-upper or rehab property, FHA 203(k) home improvement loans are based on the home’s appraised value following improvements and upgrades.
 PMI isn’t required, but upfront guarantees and annual fees are still necessary—the former is 1.75 percent of the loan, the latter 0.35 of outstanding principal.

-Those aged 62 and older can switch to an FHA-sponsored reverse mortgage if they’re currently living in their primary residence with a low loan balance.
-Available as a Home Equity Conversion Mortgage (HECM), it taps into the home’s equity as cash toward remaining principal or home improvement debts.
+Those aged 62 and older can switch to an FHA-sponsored reverse mortgage if currently living in their primary residence with a low loan balance.
+Available as a Home Equity Conversion Mortgage (HECM), it taps into accrued equity as cash toward remaining principal or home improvements.

-Borrowers aren’t required to make monthly payments provided they remain in the home with no loan defaults.
+Borrowers aren’t required to make any payments until the home is sold.

-USDA loans also require two years of steady income, favorable credit history, and a balanced DTI for total living expenses and mortgage payments.
+USDA loans also require two years of steady income, favorable credit history, and a balanced DTI.

 As a VA-approved and military-friendly community lender, Contour Mortgage is honored to assist active service members, veterans, and eligible surviving spouses in achieving home ownership.